Explicit points on the Legendre curve

 Occasionally we will want to discuss more than one value of $d$ at a time, and when we do so we label the points above $P_i^{(d)}$ to emphasize that they are defined over $K_d$.
 It is not yet evident what connections there are between the $P_i^{(d)}$ for varying values of $d$.

-We will see below by elementary means in the next section that the points $P_i$ ($i\in\Z/d\Z$) are almost independent---they generate a subgroup of $E(K_d)$ of rank $d-2=p^f-1$.
-Using somewhat more technology, we'll see in the following sections that they generate a subgroup of finite index, i.e., that the rank of $E(K_d)$ is $d-2$.
+We will see by elementary means in the next section that the points $P_i$ ($i\in\Z/d\Z$) are almost independent---they generate a subgroup of $E(K_d)$ of rank $d-2$.
+Using somewhat more technology, we will see in the following sections that they generate a subgroup of finite index, i.e., that the rank of $E(K_d)$ is $d-2$.

 One case can be dealt with immediately: Suppose that $f=0$ so that $d=2$.
 Then it is easy to see using the explicit formulas for addition on $E$ that $P_0^{(2)}$ and $P_1^{(2)}$ have order 4.
 In fact, we find that $2P_0^{(2)}=Q_0$, and four points of order exactly 4 on $E(K_d)$ are: We will see later (Prop.~\ref{prop:torsion}) that the torsion in $E(\Fpbar(t^{1/d}))$ is generated by $Q_0$ and $Q_1$ when $d$ is odd, and by $P^{(2)}_0$ and $Q_1$ when $d$ is even.

 Using the points $P^{(2)}_i$, we can see by elementary means certain relations among the $P_i^{(d)}$. \begin{prop} Suppose that $f\ge1$ and $d=p^f+1$.
 Then we have the following equalities in the Mordell-Weil group $E(K_d)$: